 You won’t need telling that an article must have a beginning, a middle, and an end.
 But you would be strongly advised not to start with the beginning.
 The beginning needs to be an attention grabber and you will just sit chewing your pen or gazing into space.
 Start with the body of the article.

-Imagine you are writing a letter to a friend who has written to ask you why her roses won’t grow properly (or whatever the problem might be).
+Imagine you are writing a letter to a friend who has written with the find a cleaning service to ask you why her roses won’t grow properly (or whatever the problem might be).
 She is a newbie rose-grower so you need to be simple and clear.
 But she is also a friend so you want to be chatty, friendly, and personal.
 If you can imagine a particular person you know, so much the better.
 Write to that person.
 Keep that person – that is, your reader – in mind all the time.
 Keep using “you”.

 Your mythical (or possibly real) friend will almost certainly be very upset and frustrated at his/her lack of success at rose-growing, or whatever it is.
 Remember that people will be reading your article because they have the same problem, and they are likely to be upset and frustrated too.
 So show that you understand.
 Write as someone who has been there, though do avoid using the pronoun “I” as much as possible.